Keeper is fanatical about credential security and data protection

-Keeper utilizes world-class security with a zero-knowledge and zero-trust architecture to protect your information and prevent cybercriminals from accessing your data.
+Keeper utilizes world-class security with end-to-end encryption and a zero-knowledge and zero-trust architecture to protect your information and prevent cybercriminals from accessing your data.

-Keeper safeguards your passwords, secrets and personal information with AES 256-bit encryption and Elliptic-Curve cryptography (EC), which is accepted as the most robust encryption in the cybersecurity industry.
+Keeper safeguards your passwords, secrets and personal information with AES 256-bit encryption and Elliptic-Curve cryptography (ECC), which is accepted as the most robust encryption in the cybersecurity industry.

 Keeper is a zero-knowledge security provider.
 Zero knowledge is a system architecture that guarantees the highest levels of security and privacy.
 Encryption and decryption of data always occur locally on the user's device.